codecholeric/gradle-plantuml-plugin/README.md

 There is are also two more tasks that help automate processes:
 * `./gradlew :plantUmlIO` - displays the inputs and outputs that the plugin uses for rendering formatted as 'input_file,output_file'
-* `./gradlew :plantUmlOutputForInput -Pplantumloutputforinputpath="your_path_here"` - try to guess the output file based on the input file given and the entries in `build.gradle` - this is also used internally to determine the output file for a deleted input so it could be deleted too - it will print the input file path if it could be determined, or nothing otherwise
+* `./gradlew :plantUmlOutputForInput --path="your_path_here"` - try to guess the output file based on the input file given and the entries in `build.gradle` - this is also used internally to determine the output file for a deleted input so it could be deleted too - it will print the input file path if it could be determined, or nothing otherwise

 ## Incremental build support